camroybal/greywrite/content/index.md

 Welcome to my forest.
 ```

 My name is Cam.
-This space is my little [[digital garden]] for thoughts, research, notes, and other material records that I find might be worth keeping; complete with lots of arboreal references and hidey-holes.
+This space is my little [[Digital plots|hypertext garden]] for thoughts, feelings, research, notes, and other material records that I find might be worth keeping; complete with lots of arboreal references and hidey-holes.

 This space is my way of grabbing ahold of my thoughts with two hands; hanging onto them instead of letting them slip by without observation.
 I have kept a journal for a number of years now, but as this will be my attempt to building a digital one.